Why Choose A Board Certified Plastic Surgeon

 The only brand of PMMA that's FDA approved is Artefill.

 PMMA injections are sometimes performed with no medical oversight, often in conjunction with facial spa treatments.
-You can avoid any risks or complications and achieve optimal results by visiting a qualified plastic surgeon.
+You can avoid any risks or complications and achieve optimal results by visiting a board-certified plastic surgeon.
 Although the surgeon may not perform the procedure, you can rest assured that the surgeon's employees are properly trained and supervised.